Mathematics Open Days

 The traditional dichotomy between Single and Double Mathematics A-level has been rendered increasingly obsolete in recent years by the growing popularity of modular A-level syllabuses: these days our applicants may be taking the equivalent of 1, 1½, 2, 2½ or even 3 A-levels in Mathematics, but the majority of them take at least two Mathematics A-levels, and we certainly recommend this as the best possible preparation for the Mathematical Tripos.
 Nevertheless, we are keen to encourage applications from candidates who have not, because of the particular circumstances in their schools, been able to study the full double-subject A-level syllabus; and our experience is that such candidates often go on to highly successful careers in mathematics, if they have the determination to succeed.
 For those of you following other educational systems, please click here for a list of alternative offer levels.

-Those invited for interview normally have two subject interviews, each of 20–25 minutes duration: one with the Director of Studies in Applied Mathematics and one with the Director of Studies in Pure Mathematics.
+Those invited for interview normally have two subject interviews with Maths Teaching Fellows, each of around25 minutes duration.
+At least one of these interviews will be with a Director of Studies in Mathematics.
 In the subject interviews, our aim is to probe your mathematical ability as well as your motivation for studying the subject; we shall probably ask you to tackle some unseen mathematical problems, but no special preparation for these is necessary or even desirable.

 For Pre-A-level applicants taking two or more Mathematics A-levels, our normal conditional offer involves at least A*A*A grades at A2 (two in Mathematics and one in another subject), plus at least Grades 1 in Mathematics II and Mathematics III at STEP.
 However, we are always willing to consider variations in these conditions in the light of individual circumstances.